 In 2013 the second edition was released, but only after many Scouters had contributed, both volunteers and professionals.
-Many new ideas were considered from field, which led to a complete rewrite of previous advancement publication.
+This process was repeated for the 2015 edition.
+Many new ideas were considered from field, which led to a complete rewrite of previous advancement publications.

-This new edition of the Guide to Advancement (No. 618673) comes in print form for $9.98 or online at www.scouting.org/advancement for no cost.
-This is the official source for BSA advancement – and the final word.
+For the latest edition to Guide to Advancement always check on online at www.scouting.org/advancement or if you prefer to purchase a copy, check your local Scout shop or ScoutStuff.org.
+The Guide to Advancement is is the official source for BSA advancement – and the final word.
 Unit leaders, merit badge counselors, district advancement chairmen, and others may not make changes or additions.
 Mandated procedures and recommended practices are worded as follows:

 - Must or shall = mandated